qrvey/partner-portal/docs/ui-docs/dataviews/chart-builder.md

 <div style="text-align: justify">

-The Chart Builder is used to build custom visualizations on top of your data – you can quickly see what matters most to you and spot trends that you might have otherwise missed.
+The Chart Builder is used to build custom visualizations on top of your data – you can quickly see what matters most to you and spot trends you might have missed otherwise.
 In this article, we will walk you through the process of creating a custom chart.

 ## Creating a Chart
 Inside your application, navigate to **Data**, select the form or dataset you’d like to analyze, and choose the **Analyze** tab, followed by the **Custom View.**